hippiehunter/dblbook/src/common/primitives.md

     myIField, i4
 ```

 The field `myAField` allocates a memory space of 100 bytes and informs the compiler to interpret that space as an alpha (or string) type.
 On the other hand, `myIdField` allocates 10 bytes of memory but specifies that the last three of those bytes should be interpreted as decimal places.
 This is an implied decimal declaration.
-The decimal places are implied within the byte storage of the field, effectively allowing you to store a decimal number within an ascii numeric space.
+The decimal places are implied within the byte storage of the field, effectively allowing you to store a decimal number within an ASCII numeric space.
 If, for example, the memory allocated to `myIdField` contained the value `1333333333`, it would be interpreted and displayed as `1333333.333` when printed, due to the implied decimal places.

 ### Unsized Declarations